Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "I bet…" Allison grinned, then checked on Xiù in her arms.
 "You okay, *bǎobèi?"*

-Xiù managed a dazed, half-lidded smile, and wriggled comfortably into her chest as though Allison was a full-length warm pillow. *"Wǒ hěn hǎo...Wǒ cào…"*
+Xiù managed a dazed, half-lidded smile, and wriggled comfortably into her chest as though Allison was a full-length warm pillow. *"Wǒ hěn hǎo...
+Wǒ cào…"*

 "Damn, you fucked the English out of her!"